John DeWitt (athlete): 1903 season

-He was also a prominent guard and kicker for the Princeton Tigers football team.
-In an attempt to name retroactive Heisman Trophy winners, Dewitt was awarded it for 1903.
+In 2009, the National Football Foundation retroactively selected Heisman Trophy winners for the years between 1889 and 1935.
+Dewitt was selected as the winner for 1903 and a runner-up for 1902.
 Walter Camp placed him on an all-time All-America team.
 One writer calls him Princeton's greatest football player.
 He was inducted into the College Football Hall of Fame in 1954.